Skip to content

 TimescaleDB is a time-series database built as a PostgreSQL extension, greatly improving the functionality of PostgreSQL for time-series workloads.
 However, TimescaleDB is not the best option for large data volume use cases with high data variety and a need for efficient, simple scalability.

 TimescaleDB was conceived as a single-node database.
-In contrast, CrateDB was built to scale: distribution is at the core of CrateDB's architecture, which provides unlimited horizontal scalability since the start.
+In contrast, CrateDB was built to scale: distribution is at the core of CrateDB's architecture, which provides unlimited horizontal scalability from the start.
 Many developments later, CrateDB is now a fully mature distributed database—while the multi-node version of Timescale was released in 2020.

 TimescaleDB